-Focusing on this target market makes it easier to say no to unqualified leads.
+Focusing on this customer persona makes it easier to say no to unqualified leads.
 And it will help you have better conversations, better delivery, and more referrals.
 In other words, more clients and more money!

 Closing more sales is obviously a critical end goal.
 I mean, we all have to make money.

-But believe it or not, qualifying your leads isn’t just for you.
+But believe it or not, the qualification process isn’t just for you.
 It helps your prospects know that they’re talking to the right salesperson.

 Most people don’t want to talk to somebody who’s trying to sell them something they don’t need.
 That wastes everybody’s time, yours and theirs.
-But when the prospect has been qualified to be a potentially good fit for your company, it makes sense for both sides to have the discussion.
+But when the prospect has been qualified to be a potentially good fit for your company, it makes sense for both sides to talk.

-By specializing, you will make your conversations more impactful, take on fewer clients that end up not working out, and have an easier time making a name for yourself as a provider in a particular space.
+By specializing, you’ll make your conversations more impactful, ensure you’re hitting the right pain points, and take on fewer clients that end up not working out.
+Then, you’ll have an easier time making a name for yourself as a provider in a particular space.